AutodeskGames/stingray-docs/source/interactive_help/creating_gameplay/scripting_with_lua/start_lua_from_template/customizing_the_appkit.md

 **Benefits and drawbacks:**

--	Your changes will not affect any other projects that you create with Stingray.
+-	Your changes will not affect any other projects that you create with {{ProductName}}.
 Other projects will use the default Appkit from the core resources as usual, or they can have their own set of customizations.

--	Your changes remain isolated from the product installation folder, so your game will use the same code regardless of what version of Stingray you use.
+-	Your changes remain isolated from the product installation folder, so your game will use the same code regardless of what version of {{ProductName}} you use.

-	On the other hand, this means that when you upgrade to a new version of Stingray you might not benefit immediately from any additions, improvements or bug fixes that are made to the Appkit in the new version.
+	On the other hand, this means that when you upgrade to a new version of {{ProductName}} you might not benefit immediately from any additions, improvements or bug fixes that are made to the Appkit in the new version.
 You would need to merge the new Appkit code into your project's modified scripts.

 -	Distributing your project for use by other people remains easy, since everything you need to share is contained in your project source folder.